HI-dot935/Altered-WGM/README.md

 CLI – Run altered-wgm -e test@example.com – you should see similar output without errors.

 🛠️ Troubleshooting
-ImportError: cannot import name 'check_email' from 'holehe'
-Cause: Newer versions of holehe changed their internal structure.

-Solution: The tool now uses the Holehe CLI (subprocess) instead of direct import, so this error no longer occurs.
-Ensure holehe is installed (pip install holehe).

-If you still see issues, run python3 -m holehe --version to verify the CLI works.
+holehe command not found or CLI fails
+Ensure holehe is installed in your virtual environment: pip install holehe

+The tool now calls the holehe console script directly.
+If it still fails, it will fall back to python -m holehe.

+Test manually: holehe --help

+Web UI shows unstyled HTML (white background, no dark theme) Make sure frontend/styles.css exists and is linked correctly in index.html.

+Hard‑refresh your browser (Cmd+Shift+R / Ctrl+Shift+R).

 ModuleNotFoundError: No module named 'aiohttp'
 Install it manually: pip install aiohttp